 - Mama Cloth or Period Pad shapes and features and other important considerations

 - How to Use a Cloth Pad

 - Tips and tricks for the use and care of Reusable Period pads

 - Best pads for tweens

 - Best Period pads for light to medium flow

-Our guide will give you an overview of these reusable cloth pads, what they are made of and how to choose the best reusable menstrual pads and best period pads.
+In this guide, you’ll see an overview of some of the best menstrual pads, what they are made of and how to choose the best reusable menstrual pads and best period pads.
 Choosing the best reusable pads is simple once you know the basics of reusable pads.

 Reusable pads, also sometimes called ‘Mama Cloths’ are made from cloth with no abrasive paper, synthetic matter or added chemicals that can trap moisture and cause rashes or chafing.
 They feel like your clothes feel.
 It is a more natural feel.

 Compared to disposable pads, they are cheaper in the long haul.
 They can be reused for 5 to 10 years.
 Reusable pads cost more to buy in the beginning, but since you are not buying a box every month they eventually end up saving money.